kairos-io/kairos/docs/src/pages/reference/troubleshooting.md

 ## Initramfs breakpoints

-Initramfs can be instructed to drop a shell in various phases of the boot process, for instance:
+Initramfs can be instructed to drop a shell in various phases of the boot process.
+For instance:

-- `rd.break=pre-mount rd.shell`: Drop a shell before setting up mount points
+- `rd.break=pre-mount rd.shell`: Drops a shell before setting up mount points.
-- `rd.break=pre-pivot rd.shell`: Drop a shell before switch-root
+- `rd.break=pre-pivot rd.shell`: Drops a shell before switch-root

 ## Disable immutability

-It is possible to disable immutability by adding `rd.cos.debugrw` to the kernel boot commands
+It is possible to disable immutability by adding `rd.cos.debugrw` to the kernel boot commands.

 ## Root permission